alfiankan/alfiankan/README.md

+My name is Alfian Nur Fathoni, I am a software engineer who has worked a lot on the backend side.
+I experienced in developing api backend systems with microservices architecture and cloud native tool environment.

-I'm Software Engineer, love building impact and love open source
+I love building impact and love open source.

 ## Linkedin